 As of October 2012, McGill's formerly paper-based graduate application process has been replaced with a more convenient electronic version.
 For detailed instruction on how to apply and how to upload required supporting documents in the new version, please see: http://www.mcgill.ca/gradapplicants/apply/prepare

-The opening date for Fall 2014 applications is expected to be October 1, 2013.
-It is your responsibility to ensure that all supporting documents are uploaded by the JANUARY 15, 2014 deadline.
+The opening date for Fall 2015 applications is expected to be early September 2014.
+It is your responsibility to ensure that all supporting documents are uploaded by the JANUARY 15, 2015 deadline.
 Incomplete files will not be reviewed.

 You must upload all your documents with your online application.
 No more mail will be directed to the department and referees will be prompted to upload their reference letters.
 Do NOT mail or fax a copy of the documents that you have already uploaded to your application - doing so will slow down the review of your application.